West Side Story (1961 film): Editing

 Thomas Stanford won the Academy Award for Best Film Editing for his work on West Side Story.
 The film was listed as the 38th best-edited film of all time in a 2012 survey of members of the Motion Picture Editors Guild.
 The dance sequences in particular have been noted by critics.
 In Louis Giannetti's textbook Understanding Movies, he writes: "Musicals are often edited in a radically formalist style, without having to observe the cutting conventions of ordinary dramatic movies.
 The editing of West Side Story is very abstract.
 The music...and the dance numbers...are edited together for maximum aesthetic impact, rather than to forward the story.
 Nor are the shots linked by some principle of thematic association.
 Rather, the shots are juxtaposed primarily for their lyrical and kinetic beauty, somewhat like a music video".
 In his retrospective review, Roger Ebert singled out the dances as extraordinary.
-Robbins participated in the editing of the musical numbers along with Stanford, Robert Wise, and Walter Mirisch.
+Robbins participated in the editing of the musical numbers along with Stanford, Wise, and Walter Mirisch.
 His notes to Stanford stress that the editing should reveal the characters' emotions even if that compromised the dancing.
 The quote from Giannetti above indicates that the notes didn't strongly affect the final cuts of the dance numbers.